 Keyloggers are typically in search of logins and passwords, but they don’t just log what you type.
 They can also capture screenshots of what’s on your computer, screenshots of the websites you visit and the folders you open, and even what you search for.
 And software isn’t the only variety.
 There’s a growing trend towards hardware keyloggers – keyloggers designed to look identical to a plug or connector you’d expect to find at the back of a computer or even a cash register.
 One such hardware keylogger was recently found plugged into the back of a cash register at a Nordstrom store in Florida.

-If keyloggers make their way on to computers in your business, the hackers may be able to steal logins and passwords to your website or bank account.
+If hardware keyloggers make their way on to computers in your business, the hackers may be able to steal logins and passwords to your website or bank account.
 They might also be able to steal payroll and customer information.
 They might even be able to hop from your computers to your website, and from there infect visitors to your site.
 Which could end up with your business being blacklisted by the search engines until you solve the problem.

 So what can you do cripple this menace?